Hilf al-Fudul: Historical background

 Martin Lings notes the historical importance of a justice system in Mecca.
 In the years preceding the pact, the Quraysh were involved in intermittent conflicts.
 The war, as usual, was a result of an unsettled murder.
 The effect was growing discontent with the form of justice that required fake war.
 Many Quraysh leaders had travelled to Syria, where they found relative justice prevailed.
 Similar conditions also existed in Abyssinia.
 No such system, however, existed in Arabia.

 The principle of hilf was established previously by Hashim ibn Abd Manaf as a way to set up new alliances between merchants of similar power, whether they be Meccans or foreigners.
-It allowed the formation of alliancesfication of the balance of power with respect to trade inside Mecca.
+It allowed the formation of alliances outside of Mecca and the modification of the balance of power with respect to trade inside Mecca.
 Hilf sometimes resulted in the formation of new tribes, as with the Banu Hashim.
 Those transformations reshaped the traditional tribe colonisation and the social relations in Mecca.